mnrkbys/fjta/README.md

 - **Suspicious Activity Detection**: Identifies deleted files and potentially tampered operations.
 - **Cross-Platform Compatibility**: Written in Python, allowing analysis on any operating system.

-> [!IMPORTANT]
->
-> - FJTA only supports EXT4 and XFS version 5 (inode version 3).
-> - Only EXT4 journals stored with "data=ordered" are supported.
-> - External journals are not supported.

 ## Analyzable artifacts within filesystem journals

 | Artifacts                        |  EXT4  |  XFS  |